Table of Contents

 What Is A Personal Injury Lawsuit?

 A personal injury lawsuit is a civil action that an injured party files against a person or organization that caused their injuries.
 The ultimate goal of this action is to resolve a dispute between opposing parties.
-If a claim fails to get a fair settlement, the next course of action is typically to file a personal injury lawsuit.
+If a claim fails to yield a fair settlement, the next course of action is typically to file a personal injury lawsuit.
 In order to win, plaintiffs and their injury attorneys must prove that the defendant was responsible for the accident and injury.

 Often, lawsuits last more than a year before they are resolved.
 The procedure for filing a lawsuit includes several steps, including discovery, motions, hearings, trials, and possible appeals.
 These processes can take a lot of time and money, and not everyone is willing to go through them.
 That is why having a competent personal injury attorney by your side is crucial whenever you intend to file a lawsuit.